What Are Mice?

-Mice are a type of rodent and a common invader in both homes and businesses.
+Mice are a type of rodent and a common invader in both Dallas homes and businesses.
 One of the most common species is the house mouse.
 They have oval-shaped bodies covered in light brown or gray fur and lighter-colored underbellies.
 Their tails have a thin layer of fur and are about the same length or longer than their bodies.
 They grow to between 2-1/2 and 3-1/2 inches long, and their tail adds another 2-1/2 to 4 inches.
 They also have pointed noses and small ears.

 House mice are prolific breeders; their gestation period is only three weeks, and they have up to 5 pups per litter.
 Their ability to breed quickly and hide during the day makes mice a challenging pest to eliminate.

 Mice Frequently Asked Questions (FAQs)

 Are mice dangerous?

 Being a rodent means mice have front incisors that continuously grow throughout their lifetime.
 To prevent overgrowth, they constantly chew on objects.
 Their chewing habits are one of the reasons why mice are so dangerous.
 Mice chew through wires, cables, drywall, insulation, and flooring- causing expensive structural damage and even triggering fires.
 They also chew on and damage personal property like clothing, shoes, books, and furniture.

-Mice contaminate food and the surfaces of a home or business they are in with their urine, feces, and saliva.
+Mice contaminate food and surfaces with their urine, feces, and saliva in homes or businesses they infest.
 They spread diseases, bacteria, and human pathogens that cause things like salmonella, hantavirus, and leptospirosis.
 Also, their feces and shed fur trigger allergy attacks in some people.

 Why do I have a mouse problem?

 The biggest reason that mice are a problem is that they have come to rely on people for their basic needs.
 Mice will take advantage of any food, water, and shelter sources that we unknowingly provide them.
 They are usually attracted to food found in our yards that are in trashcans, compost bins, pet food bowls, bird feeders, and gardens.
 Once comfortable foraging for food near our homes, they will move inside to look for more food or to seek the comfort of a temperature-controlled environment in which to nest.

 Where will I find mice?